Category: Executive Communication

 The presentation went perfectly.
 Then someone asked that question β€” and everything fell apart.I’ve seen it happen to brilliant executives.
 Flawless slides.
 Compelling narrative.
 Complete command of the room.
 Then a board member asks something unexpected, and suddenly they’re fumbling, defensive, or worse β€” completely stuck.Learning to handle difficult questions in presentations isn’t optional at senior levels.
 It’s often where decisions are actually made.
 Your slides build the case; your answers close it.

-After 24 years in banking and training over 5,000 executives on high-stakes presentations, I’ve developed a systematic approach to handling difficult questions.
+After 25 years in banking and training executives on high-stakes presentations, I’ve developed a systematic approach to handling difficult questions.
 Not tricks to deflect or delay β€” genuine techniques that demonstrate competence and build trust, even when you don’t have a perfect answer.
+If the anxiety behind difficult questions is your primary challenge, our guide to overcoming Q&A anxiety addresses the psychological side.

 Why Difficult Questions Derail Presenters (And How to Stay in Control)